theRocket/mixanalytics/lib/lighthouse_sample_readme.txt

 3/ On the list of "Existing Subscribers" for the application, add your account by clicking "Subscribe user" button

-4/ Create 3 sources for the application.
+4/ Create 5 sources for the application.

-5/ Create the first source and name it "Projects".
-Set the URL to http://<your subdomain>.lighthouseapp.com, example http://vdggroup.lighthouseapp.com.
-Set login to your lighthouse API token, and password to "x".
-For the source adapter class enter "LighthouseProjects"
+5/ Create the first source and name it "LighthouseProjects".
+Set the URL to http://<your subdomain>.lighthouseapp.com, example http://rhomobile.lighthouseapp.com.

-6/ Create sources for "Users" and "Tickets" with source adapter classes "LighthouseUsers" and "LighthouseTickets" respectively.
-Use the same URL, login, and password that you entered for Projects.
+6/ Create sources for "Users", "Tickets", "TicketVersions" and "LighthouseSettings" with source adapter classes "LighthouseUsers", "LighthouseTickets", "LighthouseTicketVersions" and "LighthouseSettings" respectively.

+7/ Go to Your Subscribed Apps ("/")

+These are the apps you are subscribed to.
+Name 	Description 	Credentials
+Lighthouse 		Create

+Click create credentials.

+Enter your lighthouse user id under login, example "9810" Enter "x" for password
+Enter your lighthouse API token under token

-7/ Go to each of the 3 new sources starting with Projects.
+8/ Go to each of the 5 new sources starting with LighthouseProjects.
 From "Editing Source Adapter", click "Show records" and then "Refresh object-value records".
 You should see records corresponding to your data in Lighthouse.
 If you see no records, then examine log/development.log for any errors.
 Double check that you have entered all the values correctly in the fields.

 Mobile client instructions

 1/ Go to rhodes/apps/Lighthouse directory

-2/ You will need to edit the folllowing 3 files
+2/ You will need to update your client to point to your rhosync server.
+You can do this 2 ways.

+a.
+Update the following files and rebuild the client

 rhodes/apps/Lighthouse/Ticket/config.rb
 rhodes/apps/Lighthouse/User/config.rb
 rhodes/apps/Lighthouse/Project/config.rb
+rhodes/apps/Lighthouse/LighthouseSettings/config.rb

 For example, in Ticket/config.rb change where it says